acid-unit/module-google-tag-manager/README.md

 - `/contact`
 - `/contact-us`

 The event will be triggered on both of them, because both of URLs contain `/contact` substring.

+For this case if you need to track both of the pages, consider changing URLs so one of them won't include another.

 ## Click